petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 <MyComponent />
 ```

 There is really no limit to what you can do with this.
-You literally have all of the power of Vue apps within a statically generated page.
-More on this in my my next blog post, but for now, check out the [VuePress docs](https://vuepress.vuejs.org/guide/using-vue.html#using-components).
+Adding components to your markdown gives you all of the power of Vue apps within a statically generated site.

+More on this in a future blog post, but for now, check out the [VuePress docs](https://vuepress.vuejs.org/guide/using-vue.html#using-components).

 <TinyLetter />